-Then, after almost 10 years at that company, an unfortunate series of events resulted in me losing my job.
+Then, after almost 10 years at that company, the company changed owners and I lost my job.
 Overnight.

 Not only was my source of income gone, but it felt like the future I had imagined for myself was too.
 I had no idea what I was going to do next.
-I had always been sure that I wanted to be an entrepreneur, but this experience left me questioning everything I thought I ‘knew’.
+I had always been sure that I wanted to be an entrepreneur, but this experience left me questioning everything.

 It took all the optimism I had to look for the silver lining.
-I tried to find a hidden opportunity.
-Could this, maybe, actually be a chance to follow my dream of becoming an entrepreneur?
+I tried to see this as a hidden opportunity to follow my dream of becoming an entrepreneur.

 3 months after losing my job, I gathered my courage and became a self-employed marketing consultant.
 I acquired my first clients and celebrated every win, no matter how big or small.
-But in my mind, a process had started to take place.
+But deep down I wasn’t over what had happened.

-Reflecting on my entire career, I started to realize a few things:
+I started reflecting on my entire career and realize a few things:

 I had actually been unhappy in my job for quite a while.